jairodriguez/claudeus-wp-mcp/readme.md

 - **Advanced AI**: Specialized models for WordPress
 - **Pro UI Options**: From Claude Desktop integration to full Universal Portal

-> 🎸 **Stay Tuned**: Join our Discord to be the first to know when Pro launches and get early access to our epic interfaces!
+> 🎸 **Stay Tuned**: Follow our GitHub repository to be the first to know when Pro launches and get early access to our epic interfaces!

 ---